 Source: own research

-With the question about reasons that may cause fans to hesitate whether to buy seasonal tickets and regularly attend team games and comparing it to the three constructs, the research tested the relation between the attitude of the fan and the motives that will cause him to stop attending the stadium.
-The analysis was done with T-Test and the results were as follow.
-The option of "violence" was significant for the three constructs, the connection with the cognitive, affective and behavioural constructs for those fans who chose this option as a reason for stop attending the stadium, shows weaker results than for those for whom this is not a reason for stop attending matches (see details in Table 3.3.4).
-The interpretation is that the level of violence will affect less the decision to attend a match of a fan with a stronger attitude comparing to one with a weaker attitude.
+Concerning the question about reasons that may cause fans to hesitate whether to buy seasonal tickets and regularly attend team games and comparing it to the three constructs, the research tested the relation between the attitude of the fan and the motives that will cause him to stop attending the stadium.
+The analysis was done with a t-test and the results were as follows.
+The option of ‘violence’ was significant for the three constructs; the connection with the cognitive, affective and behavioural constructs for those fans who chose this option as a reason to stop attending the stadium shows weaker results than for those for whom this is not a reason to stop attending matches (see details in Table 3.3.4).
+The interpretation is that the level of violence will affect the decision to attend a match less strongly in a fan with a stronger attitude compared to one with a weaker attitude.

-The second option, the level of the football match, also was significant for the three constructs.
-The connection to the cognitive, affective and behavioural constructs for the fans who chose this option as a reason for stop attending the stadium show weaker results than for whom this is not a reason for stop attending matches (see details in Table 3.3.4).
-The conclusion is that the fans with stronger attitude are less affected by the level of the football match than fans with a weaker attitude.
+The second option, the level of the football match, was also significant for the three constructs.
+The connection to the cognitive, affective and behavioural constructs for the fans who chose this option as a reason to stop attending the stadium shows weaker results than for the fans for whom this was not a reason to stop attending matches (see details in Table 3.3.4).
+The conclusion is that the fans with a stronger attitude are less affected by the level of the football match than fans with a weaker attitude.

-The third option of reasons for stop attending are the high prices of the tickets, for this option only significant results were obtained for the behavioural construct.
-For the fans who chose this option as a reason for stop attending the stadium, it shows weaker results than for those for whom this is not a reason for stop attending matches (see details in Table 3.3.4).
-The meaning of this is that the fans that their behavioural construct of the attitude is stronger, are more affected by ticket prices than fans with a weaker attitude.
-The other two options, lack of public transport to the stadium and lack of parking places at the stadium did not give significant results.
+The third option regarding reasons to stop attending are high ticket prices; for this option significant results were obtained only for the behavioural construct.
+For the fans who chose this option as a reason to stop attending the stadium, it shows weaker results than for those for whom this is not a reason to stop attending matches (see details in Table 3.3.4).
+The meaning of this is that the fans whose behavioural construct of the attitude is stronger are more affected by ticket prices than fans with a weaker attitude.
+The other two options, lack of public transport to the stadium and lack of parking places at the stadium, did not give significant results.

-This hypothesis checked the influence of the different attitude constructs have on money and time spending habits.
-When comparing money spending habits to time spending habits, one can see that the connection between time spending habits and the attitude of the fan is stronger than the connection between money spending habits and the attitude of the fans.
-More than that, the results also show that the stronger attitude is, more money and time the fan will spend on team related things.
+This hypothesis checked the influence the different attitude constructs have on money and time-spending habits.
+When comparing money-spending habits with time-spending habits, one can see that the connection between time-spending habits and the attitude of the fan is stronger than the connection between money-spending habits and the attitude of the fans.
+Moreover, the results also show that the stronger the attitude is, the more money and time the fan will spend on team-related things.
 In addition, the research reflects that the behavioural construct has more influence than the cognitive and affective constructs.
-Yet another conclusion that the research shows is that violence and a low level of the football match will not cause the fans with a strong attitude to stop going to matches.
+Yet another conclusion that the research shows is that violence and a low level of a football match will not cause fans with a strong attitude to stop going to matches.